Pokemon Trainer cards may be a viable cardboard investment, but what should you be looking at, and why?

-The majority of ungraded copies should be relatively affordable, unless you’re looking at some of the rarer Trainer cards to make the list.
+If you’re looking for cheap options, the majority of ungraded copies should be relatively affordable.
+(Unless you’re looking at some of the rarer Trainer cards to make the list.)

 Take the 2000 Pokémon Gym Heroes Misty 1st Edition #18 card.
-It can be found for less than $100 if you’re looking at ungraded versions, and could be worth sending off to PSA/BGS if you happen to own a pristine copy.
+It can be found for less than $100 if you’re looking at ungraded versions.
+It could be worth sending off to PSA/BGS if you happen to own a pristine copy.

-Any rare tournament prize card, or any copy labelled as a ‘Staff’ version is always going to carry a premium price tag.
-The Trainer No.1 is always going to be immensely popular, and any graded copy is arguably the best Pokémon card overall if you’re sticking with non-monsters.
+When considering the best investment card, any rare tournament prize card, or any copy labelled as a ‘Staff’ version is always going to carry a premium price tag.
+The Trainer No.1 is always going to be immensely popular.
+Any graded copy is arguably the best Pokémon card overall if you’re sticking with non-monsters.